 Time Reallocation: What Facilitators Do With Reclaimed Hours

-According to a 2024 study by the International Association of Facilitators, members using AI tools report spending 35% less time on agenda creation but 40% more time on pre-workshop stakeholder interviews and context gathering, resulting in 18% higher client retention rates.
+According to the International Association of Facilitators, those using AI tools are spending more time on stakeholder interviews and context gathering, leading to better client retention.

 The Economics of AI-Assisted Workshop Design

-The value-based pricing argument strengthens when facilitators position themselves as editors and curators rather than producers.
-Clients pay for judgment, context expertise, and outcome achievement—not hours spent typing agendas.
-This mirrors how consulting firms price on value delivered rather than time invested, especially as AI tools reduce production time.
+Value-based pricing becomes stronger when facilitators are seen as editors rather than mere producers.
+Clients pay for expertise and outcomes, not hours spent drafting agendas.
+This mirrors consulting firms' value-based pricing approach, especially as AI cuts production time.

-A two-tier market is emerging.
-Commoditized facilitation services compete on speed and cost using AI-heavy workflows with minimal customization.
-Premium facilitators use AI as a force multiplier to deliver unprecedented personalization while maintaining healthy margins.
-The middle market—decent customization at moderate prices—faces compression.
+We're seeing a market split.
+Commoditized services compete on speed and cost with minimal customization.
+Premium facilitators use AI for deeper personalization while maintaining margins.
+The middle ground faces pressure.

 What the Editor Cannot Delegate: The Irreducible Human Core